SupremeTechnopriest/react-idle-timer/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: 🐞 Bug Report
 labels: triage, bug
-about: Report a bug found in IdleTimer and its Documentation.
+about: Report a bug found in IdleTimer or its Documentation.
 ---

 ## Bug information